 Q: How can I resolve discrepant or missing employee data?

-A: The current owner of the record (home org, labor distribution, etc.) must initiate the correction through PeopleAdmin (PA7).
+A: The Finance Director and HR Director of the record (home org, labor distribution, etc.) must initiate the correction through PeopleAdmin (PA7).

 Q: What are some common reasons that an employee may be missing from the merit calibration plan?